-Elevated Dining: The Solution To Preventing Cats From Vomiting
+Elevated Dining: The Possible Solution To Preventing Cats From Vomiting After a Meal

 And when I did move around, I was lethargic and not interested in mom’s sweet words or being pet, I just sauntered off to another one of my hideaways.
 Thankfully within 24 hours I was back to my old self and wanting breakfast the next morning!

 My poor meowmy always worries so much when this happens as cats have been known to develop health issues sometimes it seems overnight, and we are masters at concealing many of the things that bother us.